 The one sample proportion scenario uses the pwr.p.test function within the pwr package to perform the power and sample size calculations.
 The function takes a set of variables as inputs, one of which being null, and calculates the null variable.
 The variables below are the inputs for the pwr.t.test function.

 h - Effect size 2⋅asinp-2⋅asinp0

-n - Sample size
+n - Number of observations (in the sample)

 sig.level - Significance level

 power - Power of the test

 alternative - Alternative hypothesis (≠, >, <)